-These are our strategic priorities for the higher education sector in the UK to begin to address staff-student sexual misconduct.
-They are not listed in order, but need to be enacted together as part of an overall, wide-ranging and comprehensive approach to this issue.
+We have established six strategic priorities for the higher education sector in the UK to begin to address staff-student sexual misconduct.
+All six must be enacted together as part of an overall, wide-ranging and comprehensive approach to this issue.

 These priorities are a living document and are intended to generate discussion and dialogue.
 We welcome feedback from those working in the sector on related issues.

 Our Strategic Priorities